TEXT-S&P summary: Rexam PLC

 S&P base-case cash flow and capital-structure scenario

+We believe these improved credit metrics are sustainable in 2012, based on

-This is based on management's stated commitment to operate at a lower level of
+management's stated commitment to operate at a lower level of debt, alongside

 generally stable end-market demand and cost pass-through provisions in